Tutorials

 A decorative hybrid between nature and technology, as well as a fun project: Create your own laser-cut leaf.
 Below is a short tutorial.

 • A picture of the grain structure of a leaf.
-The most fun, of course, is to find a nice leaf yourself and scan it in (a well-exposed photo also works), or you can find a suitable picture on the Internet.
+The most fun, of course, is to find a nice leaf yourself and scan it in (a well-exposed photo works too), or you can find a suitable picture on the Internet.

 • Adobe Illustrator.